curiousest/curiousest.github.io/_posts/2018-09-21-evolution-of-my-desk-2.md

 <img src="https://i.imgur.com/sV9GYUc.jpg" style="max-width: 1024px; max-height: 800px; width: auto; height: auto;"><br/>

+This is probably useless.

 This is what you may find if you look around for avante-garde office soundproofing.
 Generic headphones with horse-blinders would be more effective at achieving the same functional purpose.
 It's probably useless because:

-* It's completely unsealed - air is the medium of least resistance
+* **It's completely unsealed:** air is the medium of least resistance and the whole face is open
-* If the material is a good sound barrier (dense), Helmfon would be uncomfortably heavy.
+* **It's either heavy or non-blocking:** If the material is a good sound barrier (dense), Helmfon would be uncomfortably heavy due to its size.
 It's probably not (the project is design over function), so the helmet part of Helmfon probably wouldn't be very effective.

 **Sphere on head**